dotnet/docs-aspire/docs/get-started/build-your-first-aspire-app.md

 :::image type="content" source="media/weather-page.png" lightbox="media/weather-page.png" alt-text="The Weather page of the webfrontend app showing the weather data retrieved from the API.":::

 🤓 Congratulations!
-You created and ran your first .NET Aspire application!
+You created and ran your first .NET Aspire project!
 To stop the app, you can close the browser window.

 :::zone pivot="visual-studio"